YunoHost/doc/pages/02.applications/02.docs/vaultwarden/app_vaultwarden.md

 - [Customer Applications](#customer-applications)
 - [Useful links](#useful-links)

-Bitwarden is a freemium libre password manager under AGPL license, allowing generation and storage of passwords in a secure way.
+Vaultwarden is a freemium libre password manager under AGPL license, allowing generation and storage of passwords in a secure way.
 These are protected by a single password called the "master password".
 It was created in 2016 by Kyle Spearrin, a software architect.

 The software is available for most operating systems (GNU/Linux, Windows, macOS, iOS, Android and command-line), and as a web browser plug-in.
 It is also possible to view passwords from a website.[¹](#sources)